-1. Product

-Pesticide wastes are toxic.
+- 1.PRODUCT: Pesticide wastes are toxic.
 Open dumping is prohibited.
 Do not discharge this product, or material containing this product, into natural waterways or municipal wastewater collection systems.
-For information on the disposal of unused, unwanted product, contact the regional office of Environmental Protection, Environment Canada.

-2. Cylinders

-When cylinder is empty, close valve, screw safety cap on to valve outlet, and replace protection bonnet before returning to shipper.
+For information on the disposal of unused, unwanted product, contact the provincial regulatory agency and Trical, Inc. (1-831-637-0195). - 2.
+CYLINDERS: When cylinder is empty, close valve, screw safety cap onto valve outlet, and replace protection bonnet before returning to shipper.
 Only the registrant, or his designee, is authorized to refill cylinders.
 Do not use cylinders for any other purpose.
-Return empty cylinders freight prepaid to the Chemicals Ltd. location from which shipment was made.
-Return partial cylinders only after consulting UNITED AGRI PRODUCTS for proper shipping instructions.
-In either case, use delivering carrier when possible.
+Return empty cylinders freight prepaid to the Trical, Inc. location from which shipment was made.
+Do not ship cylinders without safely caps or valve protection bonnets.
+When a cylinder is partially full and there is no further requirement for the product, contact the company for return instructions. - 3.
+CANS: Do not reuse empty cans.

-3. Cans

-Do not reuse empty cans.
 Close valve by turning clockwise until hand tight.
 Disconnect lines.
 Dispose of the cans in accordance with provincial requirements.